-GELHA1A Manage various ethical issues that may arise including confidentiality and non-disclosure employment issues)
+GELHA1A Manage various ethical issues that may arise including confidentiality and non-disclosure of genetic information within families.

-GELHA2A Manage with care the use of information (for instance in access to insurance or
+GELHA2A Manage with care the use of information (for instance in access to insurance or employment issues)

 The three essential features (EFs) below are concerned with the features of you as a doctor which may influence your ability to apply the core competences to real life in the work setting.